nandini-queen-of-my-world/nand2tetris/README.md

 # nand2tetris
-I have written this codes using Hach(HDL)
+I have written this codes using Hack(HDL)